 Ashley ParkerAshley Parker attended Florida Atlantic University from 2010-2012, majoring in Political Science with a specialization in international Law.
 Ashley was selected in 2012 by the Diplomacy Program to represent the university in the Midwest Model European Union simulation in Indianapolis, Indiana.
 She represented Estonia as an Environmental Minister, addressing issues such as environmental degradation.
 While 2012 represented FAU’s first participation in Midwest Model EU, Ashley and her delegation were recognized with two Best Delegate Awards and an overall 2nd place in the competition.

 While enrolled at FAU, Ashley was a member of the Political Science Honor Society Psi Sigma Alpha as well as the academic Honor Society Omicron Delta Kappa.
 Ashley was also a volunteer for the office of Student with Disabilities.
 Ashley graduated from FAU in the spring 2012 with a Bachelor of Arts degree in Political Science with a 4.0 GPA.
-Scoring in the 98th percentile on the LSAT, Ashley was accepted into the Columbia University Law School, where she will begin her legal studies in the fall of 2012.
+Scoring in the 98th percentile on the LSAT, Ashley was accepted into the Columbia University Law School, where she began her legal studies in the fall of 2012.

 Saadia GhaziSaadia Ghazi attended Florida Atlantic University from 2006-2010, majoring in Political Science and Interdisciplinary Studies, in addition to a minoring in Sociology.
 In 2007, she joined the Diplomacy Program to represent the university at the National Model United Nations simulation in New York City.
 Saadia was assigned to the United Nations Reliefs and Works Agency for Palestinian Refugees, which dealt with complex issues such as humanitarian rights, the rights of refugees and their access to basic needs such as potable water and medical relief.
 In 2008, Saadia returned to New York in her capacity as Head Delegate for the FAU Diplomacy Program delegation, leading the team to its second national award.
 Saadia was honored in the same year as the recipient of the United Nations Association Student-Delegate of the Year Award.